 Kuroilers not as good as desi at avoiding predators.
 The survival instincts of desi birds have been honed by their generations learning to live in a hostile environment with predators.
-The reaction of a desi bird in the presence of predators is either to stay motionless or to make itself scarce.
+The reaction of a desi bird in the presence of predators is either to stay motionless or to make it scarce.
 Kuroiler are sloppier than their local cousins in avoiding danger.
 This quality of the desi makes it a preferred option for the poor who cannot oversee the scavenging of the birds and have permanent or seasonal predators in the vicinity of their household.

 They do have to be fed.
 Although the Kuroiler is propagated as a scavenging/ semi scavenging bird, it has been observed that Kuroiler need to be fed as they cannot meet food requirements exclusively through scavenging.
-This is They have to be fed: Adoora Bibi of village Padmanabhpur of Murshidabad district is not quite convinced of the scavenging ability of the Kuroiler.
-In her view, Kuroiler are not as good as desi as far as scavenging ability is concerned and therefore need supplementary feeding.
-The Kuroiler scavenge throughout the day and are still hungry.
-She says more pronounced when the Kuroiler do not have sufficient access to open areas to scavenge.
+This is more pronounced when the Kuroiler do not have sufficient access to open areas to scavenge.
 The Kuroiler in many households is fed mash and paddy, especially in villages with limited and poor quality scavenging spaces.